learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/making-our-own-types-and-typeclasses.md

 If you're not familiar with binary search trees from languages like C, here's what they are: an element points to two elements, one on its left and one on its right.
 The element to the left is smaller, the element to the right is bigger.
 Each of those elements can also point to two elements (or one, or none).
-In effect, each element has up to two sub-trees.
+In effect, each element has up to two subtrees.
-And a cool thing about binary search trees is that we know that all the elements at the left sub-tree of, say, 5 are going to be smaller than 5.
+And a cool thing about binary search trees is that we know that all the elements at the left subtree of, say, 5 are going to be smaller than 5.
-Elements in its right sub-tree are going to be bigger.
+Elements in its right subtree are going to be bigger.
 So if we need to find if 8 is in our tree, we'd start at 5 and then because 8 is greater than 5, we'd go right.
 We're now at 7 and because 8 is greater than 7, we go right again.
 And we've found our element in three hops!